5s Examples: Real Factory Transformations

 Anything homeless – if it hasn’t got a home, you can’t visually check it’s there BEFORE you need it

 This little by little approach is the best way to go but, sometimes, an area is such a risk to Safety and/or Quality, and in such a bad way, that it needs a blitz to get to a basic decent standard.
 Then you incrementally improve it afterwards.
-This is called a 3s blitz and below is a way to do it.
+This is called a 3s blitz.
 The 3s relates to the first 3S’s – sort, straighten and shine – although not done in that order.

 The overriding point is that there has to be a reason to do a 3s blitz.
 That reason should come from the area owner/Team Leader.
 In the same way that Kanban is a pull system, rather than push, we want our lean approach to be pulled by people in the factory